SRP-Platform/srp_platform/tools/qemu/README.md

 $ bazel run @srp_platform//tools/qemu
 ```

-In the above case, the console will be launched in a separate window.
+In the above case, the console will be launched in a sepplatformte window.
 Requires a graphics driver.
 To run without graphics drivers, use the following command.
 It will launch qemu in the terminal. * CTRL+X will not work.

 ```